hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 ### Who am I?

-I am a *Software Engineer*.
-Just like that.
-I like to participate in sports in the weekends (drink beer on the terrace with friends after exercising).
+I am a *Software Engineer*, like to participate in sports in the weekends (drink beer on the terrace with friends after exercising).
 I have 2 kids, with whom I like to investigate the forest when we have time.
 I like games, and am always in for a match of *foosball*.